physicsparticle/5WU7oGiwiao-stay/README.md

 * got a day of personal errands 😇
 * omg i really like what the lip filler looks like, it looks just a little fake which is what i wanted, the dr said i already have a lot of volume in my lips so i dont need a second syringe, but i can come back in a month ... apparently its going to be swollen tomorrow ... totally a good decision ... we're all about making good decisions, my dad said it was a little expensive tho, oh well?? ill take a picture later in the week when the swelling goes down ... time for more errands
 * ohh nicee this friday is a day off 😬
+* my parents want to go to nyc for dinner but i wanted to do some work ?? i dont want to go to new york its 92 degrees out it smells so bad when its hot out lol

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles